anderslogg/geco/docs/paper-joss-2022/paper.md

 # Functionality

-The entrypoint for GECo is a run script written in python.
-In this file the user selects the solver class (`EinsteinVlasovSolver` or `VlasovPoisson`) that specifies the model for the gravitational interaction, a `MaterialModel` to specify the particular form of the reduction ansatz, and several parameters related to the model and discretization.
-Calling the `solve` method within the script invokes the solver to construct a stationary solution via the fixed point scheme mentioned above, which has converged to the specified tolerance.
+The entrypoint for GECo is a run script written in Python.
+In this file, the user selects the solver class (`EinsteinVlasovSolver` or `VlasovPoisson`) that specifies the model for the gravitational interaction, a `MaterialModel` to specify the particular form of the reduction ansatz, and several parameters related to the model and discretization.
+Calling the `solve` method within the script invokes the solver to construct a stationary solution via the fixed point scheme mentioned above, which runs until convergence within a specified tolerance.
 Gravitational fields and matter quantities are saved in XMDF and XML format that can be consumed by Paraview as well as postprocessing scripts.
 Multi-component solutions may be constructed from multiple `MaterialModel`s by combining models in a weighted sum.

 GECo includes several postprocessing routines that:

-* Generate additional scalar data not computed during the fixed point iteration.
+* generate additional scalar data not computed during the fixed point iteration;
-* Represent the matter density as well as an ergoregion (if present) in
+* represent the matter density as well as an ergoregion (if present) in
-  $\mathbb{R}^2$ (i.e. reflected about the reflection plane and symmetry axis), as shown in \autoref{fig:2Ddensity}.
+  $\mathbb{R}^2$ (i.e. reflected about the reflection plane and symmetry axis), as shown in \autoref{fig:2Ddensity};
-* Represent the matter density as well as an ergoregion (if present) as a volume in $\mathbb{R}^3$, facilitating visualization of contours, as shown in \autoref{fig:3Ddensity}.
+* represent the matter density as well as an ergoregion (if present) as a volume in $\mathbb{R}^3$, facilitating visualization of contours, as shown in \autoref{fig:3Ddensity};
-* Represent the density as a three-dimensional point cloud,as shown in \autoref{fig:PointCloud}.
+* represent the density as a three-dimensional point cloud,as shown in \autoref{fig:PointCloud};
-* Compute the Kretschmann curvature scalar.
+* compute the Kretschmann curvature scalar.

 ![Torus spatial density on quarter plane computational domain \label{fig:Solution}](./figures/density_computational_domain.png){ width=25% }
 ![2D Density\label{fig:2Ddensity}](./figures/density_2d_density.png){ width=25% }